kulbirsaini/videocache/Readme.txt

 Videocache Global Configuration
     Below  is  a  description  of  various options you can use to configure Videocache.
 A description of these options is also available at http://cachev- ideos.com/configure.

     Config file : /etc/videocache.conf

-    enable_videocache
-           This  option  controls  the  global  behavior of Videocache plugin.
-If it is 0, Videocache will stop caching or serving anything.
-This option’s value can be either 0 or 1.
-Default: 1.

     client_email